ron-sherwi/Restaurants-In-LA/README.md

 # Restaurants-In-LA
 ## Market Research - understand and describe the characteristics of restaurants in LA

-Hey!
-I'm Ron Sherwi , and my team consider to open a small robot-run cafe in Los Angeles, so they’re interested in the current market conditions.
+<b> Hey!
+I'm Ron Sherwi , and my team consider to open a small robot-run cafe in Los Angeles, so they’re interested in the current market conditions. <b>
 My main goal is to understand and describe the characteristics of restaurants in LA, based of:
 Type of restaurants
 Restaurant's street